Paul J. Napoli

 In pursuing a career in the legal field, Mr. Napoli follows in the footsteps of his father Joseph Napoli, himself a highly successful and well- known personal injury attorney who has played a critical role in assisting clients involved in cases in the New York State and Federal Court of Appeals.

 It was while Paul Napoli was seeking his legal degree at St. John’s University that he met his future wife, Marie.
 Alongside her husband, Mrs. Napoli has over 20 years of experience in handling personal injury, medical malpractice, and mass tort litigation involving complex litigation skills, and her proven track record of success led to her becoming one of the very few female partners in a mass tort litigation firm.

-Together, Mr. and Mrs. Napoli have made significant impacts on the legal community in general, and have contributed generously to their alma mater.
+Together, Mr. and Mrs. Napoli have made significant impacts on the legal community in general and have contributed generously to their alma mater.
 Their commitment to each other, to their family, and to the principle of helping others was highlighted in an SJU alumni magazine issue entitled ‘Heart to Heart’.
 It outlined how they met on campus, their illustrious careers since, and their generous contribution in establishing the Paul and Marie Kaiser Napoli Lecture Hall in the SJU School of Law.
-Today, the Napolis and their children remain active members of their local community, and continue to forge new legal ground in their work for Napoli Shkolnik PLLC.
+Today, the Napoli’s and their children remain active members of their local community and continue to forge new legal ground.

 - Bar Admissions